DrewNaylor/Retiled/docs/list-of-interesting-projects-that-I-forked-to-work-on-for-this-project.md

 <br>Having libwayland bindings for .NET will be useful.
 This one is under the BSD 3-Clause License, so I need to check for compatibility, but it should be fine with Apache License 2.0.
 Not sure about GPL, though.
 Originally forked from [malcolmstill/Wayland.NET](https://github.com/malcolmstill/Wayland.NET)

 6. [X11.Net](https://github.com/DrewNaylor/X11.Net)
 <br>It'll probably be really useful to be able to use X11 stuff from .NET, so I forked this one just in case this one has something I need.
+I think it's under the MIT License.
 Originally forked from [ajnewlands/X11.Net](https://github.com/ajnewlands/X11.Net).